~ THE FOOT ~

 Photo Below: 1950's of Walloon Lake taken from near the dam at "The Foot"

 Photo Below: Remember when roadsides were saturated with billboards?
 This 1952 article/photo shows specifically US-31 entering Petoskey from the North.
 About where the car is shown is where M119 branches off toward Harbor Springs.
-The text does say that "Charles Hayner of the Hayner Service station said that he has ordered removal of a sign on US-131 near the Walloon Lake junction and is taking down two other signs at his station on Spring street near Charlevoix Road.
+The text does say that "Charles Hayner of the Hayner Service station said that he has ordered removal of a sign on US-131 near the Walloon Lake junction and is taking down two other signs at his station on Spring Street near Charlevoix Road.

 Walloon Village Blaze Threatened Shopping District